 Since FEMA requires like-kind replacement, Lakewood determined it would be more cost effective to upgrade and replace the aeration system using Lakewood funding.
 The BCWA assisted with new aeration configuration, system requirements and replacement options.
 BCWA and Lakewood staff removed most of the old aeration system and recycled these materials.
-The company Underwater Repairs Specialist installed 6 Quad Duraplate Diffusers (DDP9X4 Keeton Industries) and weighted line in November 2014 with assistance of Lakewood staff that corresponds to the pattern shown in Figure 25.
+The company Underwater Repairs Specialist installed 6 Quad Duraplate Diffusers (DDP9X4 Keeton Industries) and weighted line in November 2014 with assistance of Lakewood staff that corresponds to the pattern shown in Figure 26.
 The diffusers are fine bubble (air supplied by a 15 hp compressor) and they will increase the dissolved oxygen transfer into the reservoir water column.
-Lakewood and BCWA are conducting a three-year evaluation (2016-2018) on the effectiveness and efficiency of the new aeration system in the spring/ summer growing season.
-At the end of the 2018 monitoring season, The Association and Lakewood are evaluating the addition of several new aeration modules in the reservoir.
+Lakewood and BCWA are conducting a four-year evaluation (2016-2019) on the effectiveness and efficiency of the new aeration system in the spring/ summer growing season (Fact Sheet 62 BCR Aeration System Operation and Fact Sheet 63 2014 BCR Aeration System Evaluation).
+The Association and Lakewood recommend the addition of several new aeration modules in the reservoir.

-Figure 25 BCR Aeration Configuration
+Figure 26 BCR Aeration Configuration